The best architecture in Naples - Citimarks

 Floating ropes

-Laughs and smiles – Naples was the only courtyard in Europe where Casanova was heard to burst out laughing.
+Laughs and smiles – Naples the sole courtyard in Europe where even Casanova couldn’t resist bursting into laughter.

-Eighteenth and nineteenth-century facades featuring female busts and gentlemen in short jackets. […] Public buildings of a grandiose style built before the war – in a style influenced by the Thermal baths of Caracalla, also visible in new Rome. […] The black pavement, lava of the Vesuvius, makes you feel as if you are walking on a volcano.
-Alleyways with a long vaulted entrance give the impression of crossing a border, or entering a forbidden city: they look like a knife stab between very high buildings.
+Eighteenth and nineteenth-century facades adorned with female busts and gentlemen in short jackets. […] Grandiose public buildings, influenced by the Thermal baths of Caracalla, stand as relics from pre-war times — a style mirrored in the new Rome. […] The black Vesuvian lava pavement imparts a sensation of walking on a volcano.
+Narrow alleyways, with long, vaulted entrances, create the illusion of crossing a border or entering a forbidden city; a stab between towering structures.

-Linen floats from one house to another like a rainbow of colors in harmony.
-Neapolitans have a true mastery in draping and gathering the drapery; their know-how is surely inherited from the ancient tradition of hanging flags from windows to celebrate their kings’ triumphs.
+Linen gracefully drapes from one house to another, forming a rainbow of harmonious colors.
+Neapolitans exhibit true mastery in the art of draping and gathering fabric, a skill undoubtedly inherited from the age-old tradition of hanging flags to celebrate royal triumphs.

-Baskets, tied up at the tip of a long rope, come out house windows and down to some itinerant merchant; there is a way of spinning the rope that allows for more services to be rendered in these baskets: […] I once saw the delivery of a cup of coffee from the fifth floor of a building to be consumed on the sidewalk.
+Baskets, tethered to the tip of a lengthy rope, descend from house windows to itinerant merchants; the deft spinning of the rope allows for various items to be transported in these baskets: […] I once witnessed the delivery of a cup of coffee from the fifth floor of a building to be savored on the sidewalk.

 Roger Peyrefitte, Du Vésuve à l’Etna, Flammarion, 1966.